roscaioana11/roscaioana11/README.md

 # About Me

 Hi!
-I am Ioana, a passionate soul, especially when it comes to software testing and development.
+My name is Ioana.
+I am a passionate soul, especially when it comes to software development and testing.
 I seek personal and professional growth.
+My vision for the future is to discover and learn of this wonderful tech world everyday, making connections with the people around me and from other cultures.
+The foundation of the way I live my life are my core values: respect, honesty, friendship, passion and determination.
+Giving up was never an option for me!

-# How To Reach Me & Personal Achievements
+## How To Reach Me & Personal Achievements

 <a href = "https://www.linkedin.com/in/ioana-rosca/">
   <img src = "Logos/LinkedIn.png" width = "50px" height = "50px" />